hamzagorgulu/ManufacturingPlant/README.md

 - MAPE: 31.48%

 The results indicate that CatBoost achieves the best performance across all evaluation metrics for the multi-step regression task.

+## Presentation

+### Task 1 - Motor current anomaly detection
+How did you decide the normal-anomaly days? -specified Showcase a scoring mechanism that you did not include in the python files.
+Justify the feature engineering choices. -justified The task says you need to compare the performances of multiple models but you just give one(isolation forest).
+Also include that.

+TODO: do the scoring analysis, then move the task 2, finish it, then if you have time, build the second model.

+### Task 2 - Water inflow regression to hydro electric power plant
+Both traditional(catboost) and deep learning based(lstm) methods are included.
+There is no prediction intervals and decision making analysis, but it is asked.
+Do that.
+Use bootstrapping and mapie regressor to get the intervals and do some analysis.